Pertino/dockerfiles/Pertino-vnet/README.md

 ==============

 This image serves as a virtual interface into a Pertino secure network.
-It instantiated a virtual interface and connects it to the account specified with Pertino credentials or license API key.
+It instantiates a virtual interface and connects it to the account specified with Pertino credentials or license API key.

 To pull use the standard Docker image pull: